agungTuanany/Javascript-data-structure-and-algorithm/chapter-12-algorithms-searching/README.md

 ![chapter-12-6.png](./images/chapter-12-6.png "Breadth First Search Pros and Cons")
 </br>

-Now, Let's talk about Breadth Firs Search first.
+Now, Let's talk about Breadth First Search first.
 With Breadth First Search It's very good for *finding the shortest path* between a _starting point_ and any other reachable node, because we always start off with the _root node_, and then search the closest nodes first; and then the nodes furthers.